Why Food Security?

 The right to food is a basic and fundamental human right enshrined in our constitution.
 Kenya has however, experienced a backlash due to recent and now more frequent drought cycles that devastate communities and sometimes result in loss of community assets and wealth.
 Each cycle has contributed to increased levels of poverty and vulnerability.

-As a local capacity development organization, we hold the theory that sustainable solutions to food security requires joint action and sustained and coordinated responses with the same vulnerable communities at the centre of it (USTAWI).
-There exists indigenous knowledge, intermediate and advanced technologies and practices that can help reverse the situation, and this has been our focus since 2005.
+As a local capacity development organization, KCDF hold's the theory that sustainable solutions to food security requires joint action, sustained and coordinated responses with the same vulnerable communities at the centre of it (USTAWI).
+There exists indigenous knowledge, intermediate and advanced technologies and practices that can help reverse the situation.
+This has been KCDF's focus since 2005.

 Our Involvement and Commitment to Change